gabriel-roque/reactnest-boilerplate/README.md

 If so, this part of the application can be easily maintained in the core, if the answer is no, it should be attached to the module that the business rule corresponds to.

+You can see through the examples below that in all cases the parts that are allocated within the core module fit within the question.
+As useful components, services and functions.

 🇧🇷

 O môdulo core deve conter somente partes da sua aplicação que não possuem nenhuma relação com regra de negócio.
 Também deve ser alocado ao core module serviços ou instâncias singleton, isto é que só terão apenas uma única instância em toda a aplicação.